 What is hepatitis A?

 Hepatitis A is a virus that attacks the liver.
+Symptoms of hepatitis A may include fatigue, fever, nausea and vomiting, loss of appetite, abdominal pain, dark urine, pale stools and jaundice (yellowing of the skin and eyes).
+Some people, especially young children, may not have any symptoms.
 For every 1,000 people infected, 1 to 3 will die.
-The death rate is higher in people 50 years of age and older.
+The risk of dying from hepatitis A infection is higher in people 50 years of age and older.

 The hepatitis A virus is found in the bowel movements (stool) of infected persons.
 People with hepatitis A infection who use the bathroom without proper hand washing can pass the virus on to others through food preparation or other hand-to-mouth contact.
 The disease can also be spread by sexual contact, or sharing of equipment used in illegal drug use, such as needles or pipes.